ZILOGZ80000/farmer-for-cat-bot/README.md

 # farmer-for-cat-bot

 ## Description
-A small Python tool for automatically generating likes and in-game "coins" for cats in [kitty boot](t.me/Kisik_Kotik_Bot ) Uses Selenium to automate actions in the Firefox browser.
+A small Python tool for automatically generating likes and in-game "coins" for cats in [cat bot](t.me/Kisik_Kotik_Bot ) Uses Selenium to automate actions in the Firefox browser.

 ## Features